 6th Global Conference on Criminal Finances and Cryptocurrencies

-This year’s annual Global Conference on Criminal Finances and Cryptocurrencies (#6CrC) will take place on 1–2 September 2022.
+This year’s annual Global Conference on Criminal Finances and Cryptocurrencies (#6CrC) took place on 1–2 September 2022.

-The conference is an initiative of Europol, INTERPOL and the Basel Institute on Governance through the joint Working Group on Criminal Finances and Cryptocurrencies.
+The conference is an initiative of Europol and the Basel Institute on Governance through the joint Working Group on Criminal Finances and Cryptocurrencies.

-This year’s event will take place in hybrid format over two days:
+This year’s event took place in hybrid format over two days:

-Day 1 brings together members of law enforcement, the private sector, public policy and regulatory bodies and the media.
-The short speeches and panel discussions will cover crucial topics for the virtual assets industry, from regulation to seizures.
+Day 1 brought together members of law enforcement, the private sector, public policy and regulatory bodies and the media.

 About the conference